canidlogic/dog/doc/Database.md

 If `ttext` is NULL, it means that the content page exists, but there was an error generating it.
 HTTP status 500 "Internal Server Error" can be returned to clients that request a content page with a NULL `ttext` field.

 If a content page is requested but no record in this table has a `tname` matching the requested page ID, then the content page does not exist and HTTP status 404 "Not Found" can be returned to clients.

+## User table

+The `user` table contains user access information.
+This table is only relevant in `guest` and `private` access modes.
+See `Access.md` for further information about how those modes work.
+In the default `public` access mode, this table may be left empty.

+This is the only table that can be modified by HTTP clients, for the limited purpose of tracking failed login attempts in `private` mode.

+The user table has the following structure:

+    CREATE TABLE user(
+      uid     INTEGER PRIMARY KEY,
+      uname   TEXT UNIQUE NOT NULL,
+      upswd   TEXT NOT NULL,
+      ukey    TEXT NOT NULL,
+      ufcount INTEGER NOT NULL,
+      uftime  INTEGER NOT NULL,
+      uxcount INTEGER NOT NULL,
+      uxtime  INTEGER NOT NULL
+    );

+    CREATE UNIQUE INDEX user_iname ON user(uname);

+The `uid` is the SQLite `rowid` alias.

+The `uname` is the username while the `upswd` is the hash of the user password according to bcrypt.
+For the special user `guest`, the password should be randomly generated.

+`ukey` is a randomly selected secret key which is used as the key for verifying the HMAC-MD5 for this user in cookies.

+`ufcount` is the failed login attempt count while `uftime` is the number of seconds since midnight GMT at the start of January 1, 1970 since the last failed login attempt, or zero.

+`uxcount` and `uxtime` are kept updated with the maximum `ufcount` reached for this user and the time that this value was reached.

+See `Access.md` for details of how user authentication works.